danielbentes/uim-protocol/README.md

 By understanding these architectural nuances, stakeholders can better align the UIM protocol’s deployment strategy with their operational needs, ensuring efficient and effective integration between AI agents and web services.

-## API Specification
+## UIM Protocol Specification

-Read the proposed specification here: [Unified Intent Mediator API](unified-intent-mediator-api-specification.md)
+Check out the proposed specification here: [Unified Intent Mediator Specification](unified-intent-mediator-api-specification.md).
+It goes into details about the suggested endpoints, data structures, security measures, billing, policy compliance, and more.

 ## Future Work and Expansion

-The Unified Intent Mediator API represents a significant step forward in facilitating efficient and seamless interactions between AI agents and web services.
+The Unified Intent Mediator protocol represents a significant step forward in facilitating efficient and seamless interactions between AI agents and web services.
 However, there is substantial potential for further development and expansion.
 Future work could focus on several key areas to enhance the protocol's capabilities and drive wider adoption.

 ### Support for More Complex Interactions

 As AI technology continues to advance, there will be a growing demand for the API to support more complex interactions.
 This could involve enabling multi-step processes, where AI agents can chain multiple intents together to complete sophisticated tasks (multi-tool and multi-step scenarios):

 - **Multi-Step Intents:** Future iterations of the UIM protocol could include support for multi-step intents, where AI agents execute a sequence of actions as part of a single, cohesive operation.
-This would enable more complex workflows, such as initiating a transaction, verifying details, and completing the payment, all within a unified process.
+This would enable more complex workflows, such as initiating a transaction, verifying details, and completing the payment, all within one unified process.
 - **Context-Aware Interactions:** Enhancing the UIM protocol to support context-aware interactions would allow AI agents to adjust their behavior based on the current state or environment.
 For example, an AI agent could modify its requests based on user preferences, historical data, or real-time conditions.

 ![Future developments](images/future-development.png)